 Student Safety and Student Rights

-However, a school can only protect students in ways that do not infringe on their constitutional rights.
-Students have fewer rights than adults, but they still have limited rights to speech and privacy that schools must respect.
+A school can only protect students in ways that do not infringe on their constitutional civil rights.
+Students have fewer rights than adults, but they still have limited rights to free speech and privacy that schools must respect.
 Furthermore, schools cannot automatically expel students for bad behavior; instead, they must provide the student with notice and a hearing before revoking education privileges.
 The section on "Student Rights" explains further.

 Education Law for Teachers

-The law has measures designed to protect teachers' rights as employees, as well as teachers' academic freedoms.
-One major vehicle for protecting teacher rights are teachers' unions, which sets standards on how long a teacher can work and what duties they may undertake.
+The law has measures designed to protect teachers' rights as school employees, as well as teachers' academic freedoms.
+One major vehicle for protecting teacher rights is teachers' unions, which with collective bargaining powers, set standards on how long a teacher can work and what duties they may undertake.
 The section on teachers' rights has more information on education law as it applies to teachers.